cjratcliff/ml-compiled/docs/td.rst

 This means the target depends on the network weights, unlike in supervised learning.
 The loss function tries to change the parameters such that the estimate and the true Q-values are as close as possible, making forecasts of action-values more accurate.

-A replay memory and periodically freezing the target Q network prevents oscillations or divergence in the learning process.
-The use of a replay memory means it is necessary to learn off-policy, hence the choice of Q-learning.
-Clipping is used to ensure the gradients are well-conditioned.

 `Playing Atari with Deep Reinforcement Learning, Mnih et al. (2013) <https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf>`_

 `Human-level control through deep reinforcement learning, Mnih et al. (2015) <https://www.nature.com/articles/nature14236>`_